 Installing cabinet drawers and getting them level and evenly spaces can be tricky.
 These drawers are pretty big and heavy so I’m using heavy duty, full extension drawer glides.
 Full extension drawer slides let you open the drawer the complete length of the glide.
 (As apposed to opening MOSTLY all the way open, leaving a dark hole in the back where you can never really see what you’ve got in there.)

-Anyway, with this particular type of glide, you generally install them along the bottom edge of the drawer sides, or in the middle.
+With this particular type of glide, you generally install them along the bottom edge of the drawer sides, or in the middle.
 I chose middle…but how to get the cabinet part in the right spot so it lines up to the drawer part?

 I created a template that would ensure all my glides were installed level and exactly in the right spot.